quarkus-qe/quarkus-test-suite/README.md

 * Try to simulate a register user without the specific webauthn data required (challenge, public key credentials, type, rawId, etc).
 * Check for a failed login attemp with an improperly registered user.

-### service-binding/postgresql-crunchy-classic and service-binding/postgresql-crunchy-reactive

-Modules verifying Quarkus `kubernetes-service-binding` extension is able to inject application projection service binding from a PostgreSQL cluster created by Crunchy Postgres operator.
-Binding is verified for both classic and reactive SQL clients (`quarkus-jdbc-postgresql` and `quarkus-reactive-pg-client`).

-The module requires a cluster with Kubernetes API >=1.21 to work with Red Hat Service Binding Operator and Crunchy Postgres v5 (this means OCP 4.7 and upwards.)

-This module requires an installed Crunchy Postgres Operator v5 and Red Hat Service Binding Operator.

-`OpenShiftPostgreSqlSbIT` creates a `PostgresCluster` and deploys a simple TODO application to verify that the service binding is injected by making a request at its declared endpoint.
-Analogous test is done by `OpenShiftPostgreSqlReactiveSbIT` to verify a reactive way.

 ### Service-discovery/stork

 Verifies Stork integration in order to provide service discovering and round-robin load balancing between services